 Escapes For Every Interest

 From history to culture, outdoor activities to urban exploration, Texas offers a wide range of leisure-time choices.
 In the southwest corner, Big Bend National Park offers a remote getaway along the Rio Grande River amongst the rugged scenery of the Chisos Mountains.
-The Gulf Coast offers miles of sandy beaches, including Padre Island National Seashore near Corpus Christ, and South Padre Island, about 100 miles south near Brownsville.
+The Gulf Coast offers miles of sandy beaches, including Padre Island National Seashore near Corpus Christi, and South Padre Island, about 100 miles south near Brownsville.
 For visitors to San Antonio, the Alamo is a must-see, along with world-renowned River Walk through the heart of downtown.

 The State Fair of Texas, held each autumn in Dallas, attracted more than 2.4 million people during its 24-day run in 2016.
 Dallas also is home to the Sixth Floor Museum at Dealy Plaza, site of the assassination of President John F. Kennedy.
 Houston offers NASA’s Lyndon B. Johnson Space Center, including its historic Mission Control.
 Other attractions include Guadalupe Mountains National Park, about 100 miles east of El Paso; the Texas State Capitol in Austin; and the Moody Gardens and Aquarium in Galveston.